wthit56/unnecessary.js/README.md

 ### Logical
 The logical operators (`&&`, `||`, `!`) can be used for more than if statements and while loops.
 If you know what you're doing, you can use the or operator to default values, for example.

+## Node

+### .cloneNode(deep)
+The cloneNode method, available on every DOM Node, makes a full copy of the entire node.
+If you specify the optional _deep_ parameter as truthy, then it will also clone all child nodes recursively.
+It will _not_, however, clone any javascript-based properties or events.
+Think of it as more of cloning the HTML, as opposed to the object-representation you see in JavaScript.